Powerful owl: Description

 The powerful owl has a long tail and a small head, giving it an atypical silhouette for an owl and imparting a more hawk-like appearance than any other large owl.
 The protruding bill and distinct brow ridges enhance the hawk-like appearance of the species.
 The facial disc is ill-defined.
 The upper parts are dark grey-brown, mottled, and barred with whitish.
 The underparts are white with bold, grey-brown, V-shaped barring.
 The tail has six narrow white bars contrasting with grey-brown.
-This species has large yellow eyes, with greyish feathering down to the base of the toes and feet of a dull yellow color.
+This species has large yellow eyes, with greyish feathering down to the base of the toes and feet of a dull yellow colour.
 They are aptly named, with very powerful and heavy claws.
 This owl is the largest species of the "hawk owl" group found in much of Asia and the Australasian region, all included in the genus Ninox.
 It can be considered, along with its sister species the rufous owl (N. rufa), as Australia's analogue to the genus Bubo.

 This species measures 45 to 65 cm in length and spans 112 to 135 cm across the wings.
 Unlike in a vast majority of owl species, the male is slightly larger than the female on average.
 Body mass in males has been reported at 0.99 to 2.22 kg, with 13 males averaging 1.45 kg, while females can weigh from 1.04 to 1.6 kg, with an average in 9 females of 1.25 kg.
 Among all the owls in the world, the powerful owl is the ninth longest from bill-to-tail, the tenth heaviest and the eighth longest winged.
 Its body mass is about the same on average as the great horned owl (Bubo virginianus), but it has a proportionately much longer tail and wings than that species.
 The wing chord length further illustrates slight sexual dimorphism in favor of the male, with the male measuring 397 to 434 mm and the female measuring 381 to 410 mm.
 The tail can be 280 mm or more in length, the fifth longest of any owl with only the great grey (Strix nebulosa) and ural owls (Strix uralensis) having proportionately longer tails.
 As a relatively geographically restricted species, there are no subspecies and no known geographic variation in the powerful owl.
-In comparison to the barking owl (Ninox connivens), it is much larger and lacks that species' white-spotted smoky-brown coloration on the upperparts and dark grey to rusty streaks on a whitish background on the underside.
+In comparison to the barking owl (Ninox connivens), it is much larger and lacks that species' white-spotted smoky-brown colouration on the upperparts and dark grey to rusty streaks on a whitish background on the underside.
 The other larger and relatively powerful owl found in Australia, the rufous owl, is not found in the same range in the wild so poses no identification problem.